openSUSE/news-o-o/_posts/2010-11-20-opensuse-weekly-news-issue-150.markdown

 "Git package contains a script named git-new-workdir, which allows you to work in a branch in a separate directory on the file system.
-This differs from cloning a repository in that git-new-workdir doesn™t duplicate the git history from the original repository and shares it instead, and that when you commit something to the branch that commit goes directly into the history of the original repository without explicitly pushing to the original repository.
+This differs from cloning a repository in that git-new-workdir doesnâ€™t duplicate the git history from the original repository and shares it instead, and that when you commit something to the branch that commit goes directly into the history of the original repository without explicitly pushing to the original repository.
 On top of that, creating a new branch work directory happens very much instantly.
-It™s fast, and it™s efficient.
-It™s an absolute time saver for those of us who work on many branches at any given moment without bloating the disk space. (...)"
+Itâ€™s fast, and itâ€™s efficient.
+Itâ€™s an absolute time saver for those of us who work on many branches at any given moment without bloating the disk space. (...)"